succinctlabs/sp1-helios/README.md

 2. `RUST_LOG=info cargo run --release --bin operator`

 ## Supported Networks
-To run `sp1-helios` we recommend getting a Beacon Chain node from Quicknode, or one of the providers on this list of [L1 Ethereum beacon chain RPC providers](https://docs.arbitrum.io/run-arbitrum-node/l1-ethereum-beacon-chain-rpc-providers#list-of-ethereum-beacon-chain-rpc-providers).
+To run `sp1-helios` we recommend getting a Beacon Chain node from Quicknode, or one of the providers from this list of [L1 Ethereum beacon chain RPC providers](https://docs.arbitrum.io/run-arbitrum-node/l1-ethereum-beacon-chain-rpc-providers#list-of-ethereum-beacon-chain-rpc-providers).

-> [!CAUTION]
->
-> These RPC's are not guaranteed to work.
-If you see 404 errors, use a Beacon Chain RPC from one of the providers above, or set up your own.

 **Source (bridging from):**
 - Mainnet